pensta-security/webnuke/README.md

 - Basic unit tests to help ensure reliability
 - Main menu items can also be selected by entering their number
 - Detect window.name usage and generate exploit file
+- Builtin browser functions are highlighted in the Javascript shell

 ## JSCONSOLE